Survey in Characterizing Semantic Change: Discussion

-An important outcome of this survey is that there is an harmonization on how change in feeling are defined and applied.
-However, we could not observe that there is also an harmonization on how the error analysis for the feeling function is implemented.
-Some works adopt binary orientation function (positive, negative), while other multidimensional orientations (valence, arousal, dominance) \cite{Buechel2016FeelingsFT}.
-There is still further study to analyze which function ($\feeling$) is more suitable for characterizing change.\\
+An important outcome of this survey is that there is some harmonization in how change in feeling is defined and applied.
+However, we did not observe a harmonized approach to error analysis for the feeling function.
+Some works adopt a binary orientation function (positive, negative), while others use multidimensional orientations (valence, arousal, dominance) \citep{Buechel2016FeelingsFT}.
+Further study is needed to analyze which function ($\feeling$) is most suitable for characterizing change. \\

-From the many approaches analysed in this survey, one can observed some converging points.
-This is the case for instance for the difficulty to evaluate and compare the obtained results because, for the majority of the tasks, no gold standard exists.
-This problem has been raised in many papers like \cite{Schlechtweg2017GermanIF}, but some initiatives to create reference datasets are under developing.

-Another interesting point is the multilingualism aspect.
-In the vast majority of cases, only English documents are used for the experiments, which makes it difficult to generalize the proposed methods to other languages with different roots and grammatical rules.

-The recent emergence of new-generation of language models has opened up new possibilities for the identification and characterization of semantic changes.
-These models' ability to handle large corpora of documents and to deal with contextual information expressed in different languages is important for the analysis of semantic drift.
-However, this area of research is still under-explored.
+A converging point from the many approaches analyzed is the difficulty of evaluating and comparing results because, for most tasks, no gold standard exists.
+Many papers have raised this problem \citep{Schlechtweg2017GermanIF}, but some initiatives to create reference datasets are underway.
+Another point is multilingualism; the vast majority of experiments use only English documents, making it difficult to generalize methods to other languages.
+The recent emergence of new-generation language models has opened up new possibilities for identifying and characterizing semantic changes, but this area of research is still under-explored.